stanac/ArgoStore/docs/docs/docs/configuration/multitenancy.md

 Limiting data operations to specific tenant can be done by opening session and providing tenant id as argument.

 ::: info
-In every code snippets on this page `Store` is instance of `IArgoDocumentStore` or `ArgoDocumentStore`.
+In every code snippet on this page `Store` is instance of `IArgoDocumentStore` or `ArgoDocumentStore`.
 :::

 ## Opening Tenant Session